All Episodes

 Facts are not factors.

-The media's been incorporated into this.
+The media has been incorporated into this.

-They'll enjoy the power, they'll enjoy the social life that the Washington will feature with these people having uh Senator Powers, all kinds of factors here.
+They'll enjoy the social life that Washington will feature with these people having ascended to power.

-But first and foremost is their ideology.
+But first and foremost is their ideology, their radical ideology.

-Uh and and average ordinary Americans today understand that there is something terribly wrong with the media.
+And average ordinary Americans today understand that there is something terribly wrong with the media.

 It is getting worse.

-They are not interested in facts, they are not interested in truth, they are interested in pushing an agenda.
+They are interested in pushing an agenda.

 And he's out there saying he's not a partisan.

-Now I know it's a throwaway line trying to sell a book which is not working, the books at 98 on the Amazon list.
+Now, I know it's a throwaway line trying to sell a book, which is not working.

-But people in this country know there's something terribly wrong with the modern day Democrat Party.
+But people in this country know there's something terribly wrong with the modern-day Democrat Party.

 One in five Democrats in a poll think that it would be better for the world if the United States lost the war in Iraq in the war on terror.

-Uh average ordinary people, the people who make this country work, laboring away in anonymity, not seeking fame and frivolity and notoriety, they instinctively know that something is terribly wrong with the country.
+Average ordinary people, the people who make this country work, laboring away in anonymity, not seeking fame and frivolity and notoriety, they instinctively know that something is terribly wrong with the country.

 And when they hear the Republican presidential candidates, they don't hear them addressing these wrongs.

-They hear them discussing policy and so forth, which is all well and good, but there is something terribly, terribly wrong in the country and with the Democrat Party and with the media.
+But there is something terribly, terribly wrong in the country and with the Democrat Party and with the media.

-And if one of these candidates, or all of them, would simply find ways to acknowledge to their base that they understand this and that they know they've got to overcome this and beat this opposition down, it would rally the base like I don't know what else could at this stage of the of the campaign, because it's not going to be enough just to run against Mrs. Clinton.
+And if one of these candidates, or all of them, would simply find ways to acknowledge to their base that they understand this and that they know they've got to overcome this and beat this opposition down, it would rally the base like I don't know what else could at this stage of the campaign because it's not going to be enough just to run against Mrs. Clinton.

-Uh you you've got to give people reasons to vote for you.
+You've got to give people reasons to vote for you.

-Uh, you know, and there's, you know, the Republican Party is not a monolith.
+You know, and there's, you know, the Republican Party is not a monolith.

 There's all kinds of competing ideas that people putting pressure on certain candidates now.

-If they don't, if they win the nomination, we're forming a third party here because we uh we'd rather have somebody in there that we oppose that we can fight rather than somebody we elected that we disagree with and can't oppose and fight.
+If they don't, if they win the nomination, we're forming a third party here because we'd rather have somebody in there that we oppose that we can fight rather than somebody we elected that we disagree with and can't oppose and fight.

-So you know it's f it's really fluid, and it's it's taking on this whole campaign's taking on a life of its own uh in ways that nobody could foresee, which is why early on, is I'm not telling you who I prefer here because it's too soon, there's too much that can happen on both sides.
+And it's taking on this whole campaign's taking on a life of its own in ways that nobody could foresee, which is why early on, I'm telling you who I prefer here because it's too soon.

 The Democrats are monolithic.